mag1yar/zustand-context/docs/docs/api/provider.md

 - Distinguish between multiple instances of the same store
 - Provide meaningful names in debugging and error messages

-If not provided, a default internal Symbol will be used.
+If not provided or set to an empty string, a default internal identifier will be used.

 <Tabs groupId="language">
   <TabItem value="ts" label="TypeScript" default>